 Partial rollover.
-If you received both cash and property, or just property, but did not roll over the entire distribution, see Rollovers in Pub.
+If you received both cash and property, or just property, but didn't roll over the entire distribution, see Rollovers in Pub.
 575.

 Life insurance contract.
-You cannot roll over a life insurance contract from a qualified plan into a traditional IRA.
+You can't roll over a life insurance contract from a qualified plan into a traditional IRA.

 Distributions received by a surviving spouse.
 If you receive an eligible rollover distribution (defined earlier) from your deceased spouse's eligible retirement plan (defined earlier), you can roll over part or all of it into a traditional IRA.
-You can also roll over all or any part of a distribution of deductible employee contributions (DECs).
+You can also roll over all or any part of a distribution of DECs.